License GuideSOC 53-5021

 Read more

-Operating a water vessel as captain without an active license violates state law nationwide.
-Penalties typically include civil fines and loss of any income earned while unlicensed.
-Some states impose criminal sentences for repeat violations.
-The specific fines and consequences vary by state and offense history.
+Operating a water vessel as a captain without an active license violates state law across the country.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+Repeat offenders may face criminal charges in some states, including brief jail sentences.
+The specific penalties vary by state and the circumstances of the violation.

 Career Outlook